Wall Street retreats but bull market still alive

 FedEx shares dragged down the Dow Jones Transportation Average after the world's No. 2 package delivery company warned of a lower outlook, due in part to Europe's weak economy.

-The S&P energy sector fell 2.1 percent and the basic materials sector dropped 1.6 percent.
+The S&P energy sector .GSPE fell 2.1 percent and the basic materials sector .GSPM dropped 1.6 percent.

 U.S. stocks have risen sharply this year, due in part to a steady string of better-than-expected U.S. economic data.
 Next week, the S&P 500 could wrap up its best back-to-back quarters since mid-2009.